ceph/ceph/doc/cephadm/host-management.rst

 .. note::

-  The ``location`` attribute will be only affect the initial CRUSH location.
+  The ``location`` attribute will affect only the initial CRUSH location.
-  Subsequent changes of the ``location`` property will be ignored.
-Also, removing a host will not remove an associated CRUSH bucket unless the ``--rm-crush-entry`` flag is provided to the ``orch host rm`` command
+  Subsequent changes to the ``location`` property will be ignored.
+Removing a host will not remove any CRUSH buckets.

 See also :ref:`crush_map_default_types`.